fluid-project/infusion/README.txt

     * A-Grade browser support has been updated to Yahoo's latest A-Grade browser support
     * jQuery UI Themes for working with FSS themes
     * New and powerful decorators for the Renderer:
-      * "fluid" decorator instantiates any Fluid component bound to markup
+      * The "fluid" decorator instantiates any Fluid Infusion component bound to the markup
       * New support for removing arbitrary attributes and CSS classes
     * Fixes for Pager:
       * Improved handing of column sorting